simraali14/azure_insider_threat_detection/03_aoai_user_investigation/README.md

 ### Why use AOAI?

 Azure OpenAI (AOAI) is leveraged in this project to simulate the reasoning of a cybersecurity analyst.
-By using AOAI, we can analyze complex user behaviors and generate detailed reports that provide insights into potential insider threats.
-AOAI combines user background information, engineered features, and raw event logs to produce structured analysis summaries, including risk levels, anomalous activities, and recommendations.
+AOAI combines user background information, engineered features, and event log summaries to produce a structured investigation report.
 This approach enhances the detection and investigation process by providing a comprehensive understanding of user behavior and potential risks.

 **Additional Benefits for Cybersecurity Specialists:**

-* **Expedited Workflows:** AOAI can significantly speed up the analysis process by quickly processing large volumes of data and generating insights, allowing cybersecurity specialists to focus on critical tasks and decision-making.
+* **Expedited Workflows:** AOAI can significantly speed up the analysis by quickly processing large volumes of data and generating insights.
-* **Second Review:** AOAI provides an additional layer of analysis, acting as a second review to validate findings and ensure no potential threats are overlooked.
+* **Second Review:** AOAI provides an additional layer of analysis, acting as a second review to validate findings and ensure potential threats are not overlooked.
-* **Scalability:** AOAI can handle large datasets and complex scenarios, making it suitable for organizations with extensive and diverse data sources.
+* **Scalability:** AOAI can handle large datasets and complex scenarios, making it suitable for organizations with large and diverse data sources.
-* **Enhanced Detection:** By leveraging advanced AI capabilities, AOAI can detect subtle and complex patterns that might be missed by traditional methods, improving the overall effectiveness of threat detection.
+* **Enhanced Detection:** AOAI can detect subtle and complex patterns that might be missed by traditional methods.

 ---